ipspace/netlab/docs/netlab/initial.md

 * use the `-i` flag to deploy initial device configurations.
 * use the `-m` flag to deploy module-specific configurations.
 * use the `-m` flag followed by a module name (example: `-m ospf -m bgp`) to deploy device configuration for specific modules.
 You can use the `-m` flag multiple times.
+* use the `-c` flag to deploy custom configuration templates.

 All unrecognized parameters are passed to internal `initial-config.ansible` Ansible playbook.
 You can use **ansible-playbook** CLI parameters to modify the configuration deployment, for example:

 * `-l` parameter to deploy device configurations on a subset of devices.
 * `-C` parameter to run the Ansible playbook in dry-run mode.
-Combine it with `-v` parameter to see the configuration changes that would be deployed[^3]
+Combine it with `-v` parameter to see the configuration changes that would be deployed[^vx]

-[^3]: The Ansible playbook uses **vtysh** on Cumulus VX to deploy the FRR-related configuration changes from a file.
+[^vx]: The Ansible playbook uses **vtysh** on Cumulus VX to deploy the FRR-related configuration changes from a file.
 The dry run will not display the configuration changes.

 ## Debugging Initial Configurations